Pet Adoption in Singapore: Legal Considerations & Procedure

 Pets allowed and not allowed in HDB flats

-Most small breed animals, such as small dogs, rabbits and guinea pigs are allowed in HDB flats.
+Most small breed animals, such as small dogs, rabbits and guinea pigs, are allowed in HDB flats.
+However, poultry, such as chickens, are not.

 Keeping of pet dogs in HDB flats